zenml-io/zenml/docs/book/mlops-stacks/orchestrators/custom.md

 ## Direct Orchestration

-The implementation of a `local` orchestrator can be summarized in  lines of
+The implementation of a `local` orchestrator can be summarized as follows:
 code:

 ```python